Book-reader/brainfrick-c/README.md

 ## Compile options
  - `-Dlargecells`, Makes each cell 16 bit instead of the default byte.
 Can break some programs
- - `-Dverbose`, Prints basically everything.
-Prints all output at once at the end
+ - `-Dverbose`, Prints basically everything, more verbose logging is added the more problems I have.
+Prints all program output at once at the end.
- - `-Dgrowablemem`, Gives the program an unlimited amount of cells instead of the default 30,000
+ - `-Dgrowablemem`, Gives the program an unlimited amount of cells in all directions instead of the default 30,000

 ## Running